MappiaEarth/mappiaearth.github.io/_examples/amazones-timber.md

   - key: ConfigLayer
     tags: ['priority', 'title', 'legendTitle']
 ---
-Shows the hydrological services dynamics in the Amazon Forest, this analysis is part of a bigger project {% extlink AmazonES https://csr.ufmg.br/amazones/ %}.
+Shows the hydrological services dynamics in the Amazon Forest, this analysis is part of a bigger project {{ site.data.urls.AMAZONES }}.